drzastwakamil/prompcik-chrome-extension/README.md

 3. **Start using:**
    - Visit any website
-   - Click the toolbar's "Fact-check" button
+   - Click the extension icon or the toolbar's "Fact-check" button
-   - Select any text element
+   - Select any text element on the page
-   - Get instant fact-checking results!
+   - Get instant AI-powered fact-checking results!
+   - On first install, you'll see the Tarcza welcome page: https://tarcza-factcheck.vercel.app/

 ### For Developers